anton-k/processing-for-haskell/README.md

 With the first command (`size`) we set the sizes of the windows.
 With second command we return the value of our state.
-Later we are going to pass it as an argument to draw `function`.
+Later we are going to pass it as an argument to `draw` function.
 Notice the type signature of the function.
 The value is wrapped in `Pio`.
 The `Pio` is short for Processing IO-monad.
 That's familiar to Haskellers IO-monad that is augmented with Processing features (drawing primitives, noise generators, time queries and so on).